National Hispanic Heritage Month: Player spotlights

 Ernesto Escobedo: Escobedo (pictured above) was born in Los Angeles in 1996 to parents Ernesto and Cristina, who are from Jerez, Mexico.
-The 24-year-old, who spent 26 consecutive weeks inside the Top 100 in 2017, reached the second round at the 2020 US Open, his third time into Round 2 at a Grand Slam.
-He also advanced at the 2016 US Open and at the 2017 Australian Open.
+The 24-year-old, who spent 26 consecutive weeks inside the Top 100 in 2017, had a strong summer in 2021.
+He reached the quarterfinals as a qualifier at the ATP 250 event in Los Cabos, Mexico, then got the semis at an ATP Challenger even in Lexington, Ky.

-“I feel I’m from both countries,” Escobedo told the ATP at an event in Los Cabos, Mexico in 2017.
+“I feel I’m from both countries,” Escobedo said at the Los Cabos event in 2017.
 “I can’t forget that my family is from Mexico, a magnificent country.
 I love to come here, the people are very nice.
 But, at the same time, I was born and raised in the United States.”

 Arconada’s older brother, Jordi, played college tennis at Texas A&M and reached a career-high ATP ranking of No 405 in 2019.
 He previously competed in the boys’ singles events at the US Open and Wimbledon.

 Ulises Blanch: Blanch, 23, was born in San Juan, Puerto Rico, and moved to Seattle just days later.
 He made his Grand Slam main-draw debut as wild card at the 2020 US Open, where he lost in five sets to world No. 19 Cristian Garin of Chile.
 Blanch opened the 2020 season with an ATP Challenger title in Ann Arbor, Mich., his third professional singles title, which helped him reached a career-high ATP rank of No. 236 in Octobeer.